 If you have any general notes to add to the project, you can go to the Notes tab and enter them there!

-Step 4: Create payment schedule and package templates
+Step 4: Create payment plan and package templates

-Setting up your payment schedule and package templates will save you time in Step 5 when you re-create your existing invoices.
+Setting up your payment plan and package templates will save you time in Step 5 when you re-create your existing invoices.

-If you invoice your clients in installments or charge a deposit, you'll want to set up a payment schedule.
-Payment schedule templates can be applied to invoices to list out the due dates and amounts due.
+If you invoice your clients in installments or charge a deposit, you'll want to set up a payment plan.
+Payment plan templates can be applied to invoices to list out the due dates and amounts due.
 Setting up the templates now will allow you to quickly add one to any invoice that needs it.

 A package is anything with a price point in your business.
 Essentially, it is a template for a line item or a set of line items that you can use to build an invoice.